 No such meeting as there is no designated remuneration committee.
-HR Division is assigned to initiate any change proposal on remuneration as per the People Management Policy of the bank and get necessary approval from BoD.
+HR Division is assigned to initiate any change proposal on remuneration as per the People Management Policy of the bank and get necessary approval from Board of Directors (BoD).

 Number of employees having received a variable remuneration award during the financial year: